Steele Douris

 Dissertation Title

-Second Selves: Duplicitous Identities in Victorian Fiction
+Second Selves: Women, Duplicity, and Detection in Victorian Popular Fiction

 Steele in black blazer with green leaves in the background.